Carrie Underwood Says She Was Pressured Into Staying Out Of Shape

 In the past year or two, Carrie Underwood has been hitting the gym hard, and she has developed a spectacularly toned body.
 She has also begun CALIA by Carrie, a line of women’s fitness clothing, and she has been going hard promoting the idea that women should be just as interested in muscle-building and body empowerment as men.

-Unfortunately, Underwood admits in the Bustle interview, that was not always the case.
-In fact, for the majority of her life, she says, she has given into media pressures and the concept that a woman’s body should look a certain way — namely, petite and slim.
+Unfortunately, that was not always the case, Underwood admits in the Bustle interview.
+In fact, for the majority of her life, she says she has given into media pressures and the concept that a woman’s body should look a certain way — namely, petite and slim.

 “Sometimes I feel pressure as someone in the spotlight to do things the ‘right way.’
 When it comes to fitness, everyone has an opinion or comment.
 I just try to remember I am doing my best and what works for me, and hopefully that resonates with people.”